sncz1007/dummyflights/replit.md

   - **Cache Lifecycle**: New search → Fetch fresh → Cache results → Book flight → Checkout → Back button → Use cached results (same prices)
   - **Cache Keys**: `cachedFlightResults` (search params + flight data), `returningFromCheckout` (navigation flag)
   - **Cache Invalidation**: Cleared on new homepage searches; flag removed after use to prevent stale hits
 - **Booking and Payment**: Integrates both Stripe and PayPal as payment options for maximum flexibility.
-Flight prices from Amadeus API or simulator are displayed for reference only (informational).
+Flight prices from real airline data are displayed for reference only (informational).
 The platform charges ONLY $15 USD per passenger for the search and booking service (e.g., 1 passenger = $15, 2 passengers = $30, 3 passengers = $45).
 After payment, tickets are manually purchased by the business and delivered to customers.
 Payment buttons appear directly below the contact form for immediate checkout.
 - **Booking Notifications**: Automated email notifications are sent via EmailJS when customers click "Continue to Payment" after filling out their contact information.
 These notifications include complete flight details, customer info, all passengers, and pricing breakdown, enabling manual ticket purchase before payment completion.
 - **PDF Document Generation**: After successful payment, the system automatically generates two professional PDF documents for each booking:
   - **Booking Confirmation PDF**: Flight itinerary with airline branding, confirmation codes, flight details, passenger information, and seat assignments.
 Mimics real airline booking confirmations with realistic formatting.